organicmaps/organicmaps/api/android/README.md

 ### Ask MapsWithMe to Call my App

-We support PendingIntent interaction (just like Android system NotificationManager does).
-You need to specify ID for each point to diftiguish it leter, and PentingIntent that MapsWithMe send back to your application:
+We support PendingIntent interaction (just like Android native NotificationManager does).
+You should specify ID for each point to diftiguish it leter, and PentingIntent that MapsWithMe send back to your application: